WoW: Midnight's hardcore raiders are on a gold treadmill, with a first-time clear of Mythic Midnight Falls costing around 87,750 gold in repairs alone

 The Broken Repair System

-The core of the issue lies in how repair costs scale with gear quality.
-Blizzard’s system penalizes players for using the best equipment available, creating a paradox where being powerful makes you poorer faster.
+The core of this economic strain lies in how repair costs scale with gear quality.
+Blizzard’s current system penalizes players for using the best equipment available, creating a paradox where being powerful makes you poorer faster.
+This "gold sink" acts as a massive deterrent, disproportionately affecting those attempting to clear Mythic Midnight Falls.

 • Mythic Gear Penalty: Mythic-tier items cost approximately 67% more to repair than Champion-tier gear.